LondheShubham153/90DaysOfDevOps/2023/day13/Task13_Completed.md

          3) Set --> Sets is an unordered collection of datatypes with iterable, mutable and no duplicate values.
-            Sets can be created by using the built-in set() function or a sequence by placing the sequence inside curly braces, separated by a ‘comma’.
+            Sets can be created by using the built-in set() function or a sequence by placing the sequence inside curly braces{}, separated by a ‘comma’.
             Ex:-
-                Set = set("madhup","pandey")
+                Set = {"madhup","pandey"}
                 print(Set)